Authentic Hungarian Goulash Soup – History, Recipe & Difference Between Gulyás and Pörkölt

 Authentic Hungarian Goulash Soup Recipe

-Authentic Hungarian goulash soup cooking in a pot with beef paprika and vegetables
+Authentic Hungarian goulash cooking style with paprika and beef

-Finely chop the onions and cook them gently in oil or lard until soft and golden.
-This creates the flavor base of the soup.
+Finely chop the onions and cook them slowly in oil or lard until soft and golden.
+This stage builds the foundation of the flavor.

-Remove the pot briefly from the heat, then stir in the Hungarian paprika.
-This prevents burning and keeps the flavor sweet and balanced.
+Take the pot off the heat briefly, then stir in the Hungarian paprika.
+This helps preserve its sweetness and aroma.

 Step 3: Add the beef

-Put the beef cubes into the pot and coat them well with the onion and paprika mixture.
+Add the beef cubes and coat them evenly in the paprika and onion mixture.
 Let the meat begin to brown lightly.

-Add garlic, tomatoes, peppers, and caraway seeds.
-Pour in enough water or stock to cover the ingredients, then simmer slowly.
+Add garlic, tomatoes, peppers, and caraway seeds, then pour in water or stock and simmer slowly.

 Step 5: Add the vegetables

 Once the beef begins to soften, add potatoes, carrots, and parsnips.
-Continue cooking until everything is tender and aromatic.
+Continue cooking until everything becomes tender and aromatic.

 Step 6: Finish and serve